yashrajsharmaaaa/Autonomous-Insurance-Claims-Processing-Agent/README.md

 Thank you for reviewing my assessment!
 I'm excited about the opportunity to join Synapx and contribute to building products that ship fast and matter.
 I'm comfortable with AI tools, enjoy solving messy problems with clean logic, and thrive in fast-paced, product-first environments.

-I'm happy to discuss any aspect of this implementation, walk through the code, or answer questions about my approach.
+I'm happy to discuss any aspect of this implementation.

 ---